emiyl/vita.cfw.guide/more/installing-vitashell-to-system.md

 10. Close VitaShell and open HBInjector
 11. Follow the on-screen instructions

-VitaShell should now be installed inside the Near application.
-Just launch Near to use VitaShell.
-It'll have an annoying bar on the top, so you should probably have the real VitaShell installed too, but I imagine this will only be useful for reinstalling it after a format.
+VitaShell should now be installed inside your selected system application.
+Just launch it to use VitaShell.